Larry A. SilversteinChairman

 Mr. Siri is a member of the American Institute of Certified Public Accountants and New York State Society of Certified Public Accountants.

-Lisa Bevacqua joined Silverstein Properties, Inc. in 2010 and is Senior Vice President and Director of Asset Management, where she oversees the firm's 12 million square foot portfolio of office and multi-family properties.
+Lisa Bevacqua joined Silverstein Properties, Inc. in 2010 and is Executive Vice President and Director of Asset Management, where she oversees the firm's 12 million square foot portfolio of office and multi-family properties.

 Prior to joining SPI, Ms. Bevacqua worked in acquisitions and asset management at Citi Property Investors (CPI), a $600 million real estate opportunity fund.
 She was responsible for underwriting and conducting due diligence on $1.8 billion of real estate transactions.
 In addition, Ms. Bevacqua oversaw a portfolio of office, condo and land assets, which included managing partner and third party relationships, establishing and executing business plans and maximizing asset value.
 Prior to CPI, she was a leasing broker at CB Richard Ellis/Whittier Partners, where she focused on the downtown Boston office market.
 Ms. Bevacqua began her career as a consultant at Accenture, where she worked on process and operational improvements within the financial services industry.